 When it comes to investing, some would say it's a skill that runs in the family.
-Dan Skelly, who leads Morgan Stanley Wealth Management's Equity Model Portfolio Solutions and Market Strategy team, comes from a long line of talented stock-pickers.
+Dan Skelly, a Managing Director who leads Morgan Stanley Wealth Management's Strategy and Research team, comes from a long line of talented stock-pickers.

 “My grandmother had a real knack for stock-picking," says Skelly.
 “She listened to men talk around the dinner table and read the business section of the newspaper.
 She loved it."
 Her investments did so well that they helped pay for Skelly's education.